+We've put together a handy Beginners Guide To Drums, so you can decide what's right for you - acoustic, electronic or hybrid drums.
 If you got rhythm and love a good beat, playing drums can be one of the most enjoyable experiences in your life!
-Here's our guide to what you need to know, before you get started...

-Drummers sometimes get a bad rap, as the unreliable, weakest-link of a band.
-As the "talentless" one.
-As the butt of endless jokes.
-But this cliché is unfair.
-Sure, a lot of people think of Ringo as the least talented of The Beatles.
-But try and imagine the Fab Four without him.
+Drummers sometimes get a bad rap, and end up being the butt of endless drummer jokes.
+But this cliché is totally unfair.
+Sure, a lot of people think of Ringo as the least talented of The Beatles, but just try and imagine the Fab Four without him.
 Or The Police without Stewart Copeland.
 Or Metallica without Lars Ulrich.
 Or Rush without Neil Peart.
 Yeah, you get the idea...

-A few years ago, a research found out that playing drums for a band requires the stamina of a footballer.
-The study by Chichester University, in 2008, found out that playing for one hour at a gig could burn up to 600 calories.
+A few years ago, researchers found out that playing drums for a band requires the stamina of a footballer.
+A study by Chichester University, in 2008, found out that playing for one hour at a gig could burn up to 600 calories.
 Blondie's drummer Clem Burke took part in the project, which showed that playing drums can be a great exercise and even help overweight people.

 "It is clear that their fitness levels need to be outstanding - through monitoring Clem's performance in controlled conditions, we have been able to map the extraordinary stamina required by professional drummers" said one of the doctors leading the experiment.
 Watch the video:

 It's no wonder that the starter drum kits for children are very popular.
-For a few years now, it's been known that drumming is great for kids, for several reasons, including:
+For a few years now, it's been known that drumming is great for kids, for several reasons.
+According to a study at Chichester University, there are countless benefits to playing drums for children including:

-- Drumming can help students grow academically; it can improve students' ability to concentrate and compliment their studies in the arts, math, science, language arts, history & physical fitness.
+- Drumming can help students grow academically; it can improve students' ability to concentrate and complement their studies in the arts, math, science, language arts, history & physical fitness.

 - According to scientific research, playing music, and hence drumming and playing percussion, increases the development of various regions of the brain, including the corpus callosum, motor and auditory cortexes.